ankur-devfactory/lambda/vote-processor/README.md

 ```

 # Request Parameters:
-a) Email: It is the email of the person casting vote
+ * Email: It is the email of the person casting vote
-b) Programmer: It is the programmer receiving the vote.
+ * Programmer: It is the programmer receiving the vote.

 # Validation Condition:
-a) One person (one unique email id) can cast only 1 vote in a given week.
+ * One person (one unique email id) can cast only 1 vote in a given week.
-b) The voting can happen on weekdays only.
+ * The voting can happen on weekdays only.
-c) There are two list of participants, and each is valid for one week & then it rolls over to other list.
+ * There are two list of participants, and each is valid for one week & then it rolls over to other list.
 Below is the list:

 ```
       ["even_p1", "even_p2", "even_p3", "even_p4"] // Even Week